postmanlabs/labs-docs/v6/postman/working_with_APIs/managing_api_workflow.md

 After adding a schema, you can develop your API by linking it with mock servers, documentation and environments to specific versions of your API.

-**Note:** When you add documentation, test suites, mocks, monitors, environments, and etc then only collections in the current workspace will be shown in the list for selection.
-If they are already linked to an API, they will not be shown too.
+**Note:** When you add documentation, test suites, mocks, monitors, environments, and etc then only those in the current workspace will be shown in the list for selection.
+If they are already linked to an API, they will not be shown here.

 This section describes the following topics: